-Calling all Ferrero Rocher candy-lovers!
+Calling all Ferrero Rocher chocolate candy-lovers!
 These Ferrero Rocher macarons taste just like the famous hazelnut chocolate truffles, down to the crunchy bits of chopped hazelnuts!
-These little cookies are packed with so much delicious chocolate and hazelnut flavor, you’ll want them everyday!
+These French macaron chocolate cookies are packed with so much delicious chocolate and hazelnut flavor, you’ll want them everyday!

 Here are few tips to help you with baking and enjoying these cookies!

 - Whisk the egg whites just until they reach stiff peak stage.
 Under mixing will result in a flat batter; over mixing can cause the cookies to spread while baking.

 - Fold the batter thoroughly, flattening the egg whites against the side of your mixing bowl.
 BUT, be careful – you don’t want to over mix the batter!
 That will also cause your cookies to be just flat, shapeless disks.

 - Allow those cookies to REST!
 Let the cookies stand for an hour at room temperature, allowing a thin shell to form on the outside.
 This shell gives the cookies their shape so it’s crucial!
 If your macarons are cracking on top, you might need to let the cookies rest longer.
 If you live in a humid climate, extend the timing even more as humidity and moisture will prevent a shell from forming.

 - If you are baking colored or white macarons on parchment paper and want to avoid a burnt or yellow bottom, line the bottom of pan with a silicon mat.
 I prefer to bake on parchment paper because I get better results but every oven bakes different so try both methods!